wilkinsjle/prescott/README.md

 - Great [React tutorial](https://reactjs.org/tutorial/tutorial.html), useful to follow for building your first React app.
 Find a React buddy or mentor to go through this!
 - Fantastic [video resource on Redux](https://egghead.io/courses/getting-started-with-redux) by the creator himself.
 Redux is a common (but it's not the only) state management library for React apps.
 - Here are the redux [docs](https://redux.js.org/) if you get stuck
+- We can write most of our css code using [styled components](https://github.com/styled-components/styled-components)
+- Building a [form](https://reactjs.org/docs/forms.html) in your react app is easy but [redux form](https://redux-form.com/7.3.0/docs/gettingstarted.md/) is the way to go if you want to connect them to tour redux store
+- State management with Redux can get pretty heavy sometimes, so another alternative to state management some teams have tried to use is [MobX](https://github.com/mobxjs/mobx).
+Here are the [intro docs](https://mobx.js.org/intro/overview.html), and here is an [intro tutorial](https://mobx.js.org/getting-started.html)

 ## Scala